AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 Certificate policy must conform with EV or OV, and not DV policy.
 ```

-Normally certificate types are identified by the OID values embedded in policies.
-These OIDs are unique and hence converting a certificate to text form and searching for the OID will confirm the certificate as having a match.
+Normally certificate policies are identified by embedded OID values.
+Outputting a certificate to text and searching for the OID will reveal the certificate's policy.

-You can view your certificate detail as follows.
+You can output your certificate detail as text using the following example as a guide.

 ```text
 openssl x509 -in 9178c0f58cb8fccc.pem -text